Check out this article to learn about Penal Code 522 charges.

 Judges sometimes offer probation for obtaining a signature by extortion charges.
 Individuals can avoid prison time if they are on probation.
 However, they still have to obey the regulations set by the court to stay out of prison.

 Find out more about probation by contacting the Simmrin Law Group.
-Our criminal defense lawyers in Los Angeles are ready to answer your questions at (310) 997-4688.
+Our criminal defense lawyers in Los Angeles are ready to answer your questions.
 Find out more today about your rights and how to defend yourself.

-Defenses for PC 522 Accusations in Los Angeles
+Defenses Against PC 522 Accusations in Los Angeles

 Not all PC 522 accusations lead to a conviction in Los Angeles.
 The Simmrin Law Group is prepared to step in to help you handle the charges you are facing.
 Allow us to investigate the facts of your case.
 We’re ready to build a defense for you in and out of the courtroom.
 Depending upon your situation, we can argue that: